wasmCloud/wasmcloud.com/docs/cli/keys.md

 ### `gen`
 `gen`, short for generate. will generate a secret and public key pair.
 The type of key pair needs to be specified.
-The following ke types can be used:
+The following key types can be used:

 - account
 - user
-- module (Actor)
+- component
 - service (Capability Provider)
 - server
 - operator